 Vegan Options at the Florida Fresh Outdoor Kitchen

-In 2018 I was able to modify the Carne Guisada.
+Last year we were also able to modify the Carne Guisada.

 When picking up your food, tell the chef preparing it that you’re vegan and ask if you can swap the carne (meat) for a second black bean cake.
 They’re delicious and made with black beans, tomato and quinoa.
 Top them with pico de gallo and fresh cilantro and omit the cilantro-lime sour cream.

 You can also get the Watermelon Cucumber Slushy here which is vegan as-is.
 We will post a picture of the slushy as soon as Florida Fresh opens to guests.

 Vegan Options at Cool Wash

 Cool Wash (near Test Track) has Coca-Cola Slushies.
 You can get several different flavors here.

 Sadly none of the candy toppings are vegan friendly.

 Cool Wash used to be open year-round serving frozen Cokes.
 That kiosk closed and now only seems to be open for festivals starting with last year’s Epcot International Food and Wine Festival.